Riding Lessons, Horse Training, and Colt Starting

 To become a horsewoman is to become a part of their herd.
 The horse that does not successfully navigate these skills is at risk because its successful collaboration with the herd assures his/her survival.
 And the opposite is true as well-the overall success of the herd depends upon each member's ability to refine these skills.
 Even though the horses we use in our programs are domesticated, they still retain their instinctual nature and behaviors.
 The principles behind Horse(wo)manship are universal and not entirely species-specific, which allows us to learn directly from they way these magnificent beasts move among each other.
-In this way, horses can be our greatest teachers for navigating the sometimes difficult social circles in our lives.
+In this way, horses can be our greatest teachers for navigating the sometimes difficult relationships in our lives.

 Through our exercises with the horses, we'll explore certain themes which arise in our lives and oftentimes can: